 As a general rule agreed on by the majority, skincare products can stay good for up to three years if unopened.
 However, it is always wise to double-check for any ingredients that might compromise the “general” shelf life of three years.

 Another way to determine a product’s shelf life is through a batch code.
 A batch code helps to identify a product and might contain information such as the manufacturing date.
-While no format is stated for the batch code, it is usually mandatory for all products to have their code printed on the packaging.
+While the batch code does not have a format, it is usually mandatory for all products to have their code printed on the packaging.

-Batch codes are usually printed in a standard way according to each individual manufacturer.
+There is a standardized form for printing batch codes according to each individual manufacturer.
 Some formats of batch codes are:

 - 1 letter, 11 digit batch codes